Stunted growth: Signs and symptoms

-Studies have reliably established a link between early-life stunting and long-term developmental challenges.
+Early-life stunting can also lead to long-term developmental challenges.
 If a child is stunted at the age of 2, they tend to have a higher risk of poor cognitive and educational achievement in life, with subsequent socioeconomic and intergenerational consequences.
-Multi-country studies have also suggested that stunting is associated with reductions in schooling, decreased economic productivity, and poverty.
+Stunting might also lead to reductions in schooling, decreased economic productivity, and poverty.
 Stunted children also display higher risk of developing chronic non-communicable conditions such as diabetes and obesity as adults.
 If a stunted child undergoes substantial weight gain after age 2, this can lead to obesity.
 This is believed to be caused by metabolic changes produced by chronic malnutrition that can produce metabolic imbalances if the individual is exposed to excessive or poor quality diets as an adult.
 The development of obesity can lead to a higher risk of developing other related non-communicable diseases such as hypertension, coronary heart disease, metabolic syndrome, and stroke.

 On a societal level, stunted individuals may have physical and/or cognitive delays, affecting their performance in their careers.
 Stunting can therefore limit economic development and productivity, and it has been estimated that it can affect a country's GDP by up to 3%.

 Stunting is prevalent in the Global South and has severe consequences, including increased risk of infections and death.
 The global percentage of stunted growth decreased from 33% to 22.3% between 2000 and 2022.
 The largest drop took place in Asia, from 37.1% in 2000 to 28.2% in 2012 and 22.3% in 2022.
 Despite global progress, the prevalence of child stunting was greater than 30% in 28 countries in 2022 (most of which are in sub-Saharan Africa).